On simultaneous conjugation of permutations: Simultaneous conjugation

-Up to now, we have proved the case that there do not exist transitive cycle factors chains of $\alpha$ on $\beta$.
-We are now turning to consider the opposite case.
-Recall the discussions at the end of section 2, and then by Lemma\ \ref{pan3-4}, we obtain the following lemma immediately. \begin{lem} \normalfont Let $\alpha,\beta\in S_n$ with $0<M([\alpha,\beta])\leq4$.
-Then there exist at most three transitive cycle factors chains of $\alpha$ on $\beta$. \end{lem}
+Up to now, we have proved the case that there is no transitive cycle factors chain of $\beta$ on $\alpha$.
+We are now turning to consider the opposite case, and we first give an useful lemma.